H. G. Wells: Early life

 No longer able to support themselves financially, the family instead sought to place their sons as apprentices in various occupations.
 From 1880 to 1883, Wells had an unhappy apprenticeship as a draper at Hyde's Drapery Emporium in Southsea.
 His experiences at Hyde's, where he worked a thirteen-hour day and slept in a dormitory with other apprentices, later inspired his novels The Wheels of Chance, The History of Mr Polly, and Kipps, which portray the life of a draper's apprentice as well as providing a critique of society's distribution of wealth.

-Wells's parents had a turbulent marriage, owing primarily to his mother's being a Protestant and his father's being a freethinker.
-When his mother returned to work as a lady's maid (at Uppark, a country house in Sussex), one of the conditions of work was that she would not be permitted to have living space for her husband and children.
-Thereafter, she and Joseph lived separate lives, though they never divorced and remained faithful to each other.
+Wells's parents had a turbulent marriage, owing primarily to his mother being a Protestant and his father being a freethinker.
+When his mother returned to work as a lady's maid (at Uppark, a country house in West Sussex), one of the conditions of work was that she would not be permitted to have living space for her husband and children.
+Thereafter, she and Joseph lived separate lives, though they remained faithful to each other and never divorced.
 As a consequence, Herbert's personal troubles increased as he subsequently failed as a draper and also, later, as a chemist's assistant.
 However, Uppark had a magnificent library in which he immersed himself, reading many classic works, including Plato's Republic, Thomas More's Utopia, and the works of Daniel Defoe.
 When he became the first doyen of science fiction as a distinct genre of fiction, Wells referenced Mary Shelley's Frankenstein in relation to his works, writing, "they belong to a class of writing which includes the story of Frankenstein."